Portrait of the Painter, Moessel

 Grell standing in front of his 1936 prize wining portrait at the Art Institute of Chicago, Municipal Art League best portrait.
-Julius Moessel (1871-1957) was a German born friend and artist who moved to Chicago.
-After the Grell’s death in 1960, the portrait was acquired Ruth Thomys, a close friend of the artists’ wife, Friedl.
-Thomys eventually moved to Santa Fe, NM with her husband and later invited the curator of the Munich Art Museum to visit her and offer her collection of Moessel paintings to the museum.
+Julius Moessel (1871-1957) was a German born friend and fellow artist who moved to Chicago.
+After Grell’s death in 1960, the portrait was acquired by Ruth Thomys, a close friend of the artists’ wife, Friedl.
+The Grells, Thomys and Moessels were all close friends.
+Ruth Thomys eventually moved to Santa Fe, NM with her husband and later invited the curator of the Munich Art Museum to visit her and offer her collection of Moessel paintings to the museum.
 The first painting they selected was this one by Grell.
 They also selected several Moessel paintings for their permanent collection.

-Color Photo courtesy of Ruth Thomys Santa Fe, NM
+Color Photos courtesy of Ruth Thomys Santa Fe, NM and Carolyn (Grell) Kintz at the Munich Museum

 Black & White photos courtesy Ryerson Burnham Library, Art Institute of Chicago